Best seller

 A course by Masquespacio

-Ana Milena Hernández Palacios, creative director of Masquespacio, was born in Columbia, but has been living in Spain for most of her life.
-Shortly after earning a degree in interior architecture, she embarked on an adventure to explore her creative abilities and founded Masquespacio.
+Ana Milena Hernández Palacios, creative director of Masquespacio, was born in Colombia but has lived in Spain since she was young.
+As soon as she finished her degree in interior architecture, she founded Masquespacio, a creative interior design consultancy, in order to explore her creative abilities.